Massachusetts Reserve Study Requirements (2026)

 For HOAs that are not structured as condominiums, there is no parallel statewide reserve statute.
 Their obligations come from declarations, bylaws, and the board's fiduciary duty to manage common property prudently.

 In practice, most larger Massachusetts HOAs adopt reserve policies and studies similar to condominiums, even though they are not explicitly required to do so by statute.
+Communities in high-density markets like Greater Boston, the North Shore, and the South Shore increasingly treat professional reserve studies as standard operating procedure, regardless of legal mandate.

 What Chapter 183A actually requires for condos